 We don't currently have the lab space or capacity to test 'silent' rangehoods with external motors, such as ones from Schweigen, or 'island' canopies that sit in the middle of large kitchens.
 There's a huge range of rangehood brands and models, and unfortunately our time and budget can't accommodate them all.

 Once a list is chosen, our buyers then go through the arduous process of ordering the rangehoods just as a consumer would, along with their associated installation kits.
 We test in both ducted and recirculating modes (where available; recirculating is common in apartments and other situations where air is not ducted outside, but circulated back into the kitchen).
 Recirculating mode needs separate carbon filters, and our buyers also need to order these prior to testing – sometimes these take weeks to arrive.

-Once all the equipment is ready, Chantelle installs the rangehoods in our small appliances lab, ensuring that manufacturers' installation instructions are correctly followed.
+Once all the equipment is ready, the rangehoods are installed in our small appliances lab, ensuring that manufacturers' installation instructions are correctly followed.